Kyle Lowry NBA Playoffs Player Props: Heat vs. Knicks

 Kyle Lowry Insights vs. the Knicks

+- This season, he's put up 6.9% of the Heat's attempted field goals, as he's averaging 8.8 per contest.

+- Defensively, the Knicks are 12th in the league, allowing 113.1 points per game.

-- On the glass, the Knicks are ranked seventh in the league, giving up 42 rebounds per game.
+- On the glass, the Knicks have conceded 42 rebounds per game, which puts them seventh in the NBA.

 Kyle Lowry vs. the Knicks